michael-chiang-dev5/ninja-react-tutorial/README.md

 ### Video 14
 #### useEffect hook
-Runs a function every render of the componenet
+Runs a function every render of the component `useEffect( cb )`

+### Video 15
+### useEffect with dependency array
+`useEffect( cb, arr)`
+dependency array is used to control when useEffect is run. cb is run only if variable in arr is changed